-E-commerce sites should not be more than three levels deep for site navigation.
+While structure is good, too much structure could hurt your ecommerce SEO.
+Ecommerce sites should not be more than three levels deep for site navigation.
 Any more than that and you will lose sales from poor navigation.

 This goes for both your products and your blog.
 The deeper you ask a site visitor to navigate, the higher the likelihood that they never return from the depths.
-Keep simplicity in mind as you design and manage your e-commerce site and menus.
+Keep simplicity in mind as you design and manage your ecommerce site and menus.

 Following the concept of keeping the number of levels on your site low for complexity, you should keep your URLs simple as well.

 Make URLs readable with a glance.
 For example: mydomain.com/product-name not: mydomain.com/category/layer1/layer2/product-name and certainly not a string of random numbers and letters.